Stuycs-K/project03-final-09-kamrowskiv/PROPOSAL.md

 Terminal Paintball

 Turn-based two player game.
-Two players connect to a central server and take turns choosing a hiding position (left, middle, right) and targeting an opponent's position (same options).
+Players connect to a main lobby where they can invite others to play.
+When two players connect and take turns choosing a hiding position (left, middle, right) and targeting an opponent's position (same options).
 If a player successfully shoots their opponent's spot, the opponent loses one of their three lives.
 The first to reduce their opponent's lives to zero wins.

 (This game is a copy of GamePigeon's Paintball game if you want to see the expected outcome.)

 # Intended usage:

 1. Server side: Server program listens for clients.
-Forks a subserver process for each client pair.
+Has a lobby and forks a subserver process for each client pair.

-2. Client side: Players connect to server and state their choices via text through terminal.
+2. Client side: Players connect to server, then chooses opponent through lobby, and state their game choices via text through terminal.
 Each turn players choose position (left, middle, right) and where to shoot (left, middle, right).
 Server evaluates player input and sees if hits were successful.
 Game continues until one player loses all lives.
 Client displays game state and final results.

 # Technical Details: